Now accepting new clients

 Project any of my own beliefs onto your experience

 You are the expert of your own life and have unique experiences, upbringings, cultural backgrounds, wants, needs, and feelings.
-We cannot tell you how to live or what to do, but we can give you guidance, feedback, and support on your journey.
+We cannot tell you how to live or what you should do with your life, but we can give you guidance, feedback, and support on your journey.

-Our fees are $160 per session; $180 for a couples session; however we use a sliding scale which means we may be able to negotiate a reduced fee.
-This is based upon income, country of origin and number of dependents in your household .
+Fees are set by individual therapists.
+This is based upon income, country of origin and number of dependents in your household . .
+Some of our therapists have a sliding scale for fees based upon income, which means we may be able to negotiate a reduced fee.
 Please do not hesitate to call if you need help.
 We try our best to accommodate everyone who would benefit from our services.

 Please have a look through the section on our site called Methodologies.
 All of the therapists associated with Seattle trauma counseling work dominantly as Somatic therapists.
 We believe it is the most effective way to treat trauma.